eafyounian/bioinformatics/contents/sequencing_glossary.md

 ---
 class: middle, center

-What are 3 methods for determining the DNA nucleotide order?
+Name 3 sequencing methods used for determining the DNA nucleotide order.

 --
-- sequencing by hybridization.
+sequencing by hybridization.

+--
-- sequencing by synthesis.
+sequencing by synthesis.

+--
-- sequencing by ligation.
+sequencing by ligation.

 ---